Escape from New York: Plot

+In 1988, amidst war between the United States and an alliance of China and the USSR, Manhattan has been converted into a maximum security prison to address a 400% increase in crime.

-In 1997, while flying President John Harker to a peace summit in Hartford, Air Force One is hijacked by a guerrilla fighter of the "National Liberation Front of America" (named in reference to the Viet Cong) posing as the stewardess.
-Unable to regain control, Secret Service agents attach a tracking device to the President's arm and handcuff him to a briefcase of sensitive documents before putting him in the plane's escape pod.
-The aircraft crashes while the pod is ejected.
+In 1997, while flying President John Harker to a peace summit in Hartford, Air Force One is hijacked by a terrorist group.
+The President is handcuffed with a briefcase and put into an escape pod that drops into Manhattan as the aircraft crashes.

-Police are dispatched to rescue the President.
-Romero, the right-hand man of the Duke of New York, a powerful crime boss, shows them a severed finger with the President's signet ring and warns that he will be killed if any further rescue attempts are made.
-Meanwhile, former Special Forces soldier Snake Plissken is about to be sent into Manhattan after being convicted of robbing the Federal Reserve.
-Police Commissioner Bob Hauk offers a deal to Snake: if he rescues the President in time for the summit, Hauk will arrange a full presidential pardon.
-To keep Snake from going rogue, Hauk has him injected with micro-explosives that will sever his carotid arteries in 22 hours.
+Police, led by Commissioner Bob Hauk, are dispatched to rescue the President.
+Romero, a subordinate of the Duke of New York (a crime boss), warns Hauk that the President has been captured and will be killed if further rescue attempts are made.
+Meanwhile, former Special Forces soldier Snake Plissken is about to be imprisoned in Manhattan after being convicted of robbing the Federal Reserve.
+Snake accepts a deal from Hauk in which he will be pardoned in exchange for rescuing the President in time for the summit.
+To ensure his cooperation, Hauk has Snake injected with micro-explosives that will sever his carotid arteries in 22 hours.
 If Snake is successful, Hauk will neutralize the explosives.

-Using a stealth glider to land atop the World Trade Center, Snake follows the President's tracker to a vaudeville theater only to find it on the wrist of a deluded vagrant.
-Convinced the President is dead, Snake radios Hauk but is told that he will be shot down if he returns without the President.
-Inspecting the escape pod, Snake is ambushed by dozens of starving "Crazies", and accidentally drops and destroys his radio while trying to flee.
-He is rescued by "Cabbie", a jovial old man who drives an armored taxi.
+Snake uses a stealth glider to land atop the World Trade Center, then follows the President's tracking device to a vaudeville theater, only to find the tracker on the arm of a vagrant.
+Inspecting the escape pod, Snake is ambushed by starving crazies, and his radio is destroyed.
+He is rescued by "Cabbie," a jovial character who drives a taxi.

-Cabbie takes Snake to Harold "Brain" Hellman, an adviser to the Duke and a former associate of Snake's.
-Brain, a brilliant engineer, has established a small gasoline refinery, fueling the city's remaining cars and tells Snake that the Duke plans to lead a mass escape across the (fictional) 69th Street Bridge by using the President as a human shield and following a landmine map that Brain has drawn up.
+Cabbie takes Snake to Harold "Brain" Hellman, an adviser to the Duke and a former associate of Snake.
+An engineer, Brain has established a gasoline refinery fueling the city's remaining cars; he tells Snake that the Duke plans to lead a mass escape across the 69th Street Bridge, using the President as a human shield.
 Snake forces Brain and his girlfriend Maggie to lead him to the Duke's hideout at Grand Central Terminal.
-Snake finds the President but gets shot in the leg with a crossbow bolt and overpowered by the Duke's men.
+Snake finds the President but gets shot in the leg with a crossbow bolt and is overpowered by the Duke's men.